‘Spatial AI for Robotics’ with Prof Andrew Davison – 1st Annual Azad Ayub Lecture

 To enable the next generation of smart robots and devices which can truly interact with their environments, Simultaneous Localisation and Mapping (SLAM) will progressively develop into a general real-time geometric and semantic `Spatial AI' perception capability.

-Professor Davison will give many examples from his team’s work on gradually increasing visual SLAM capability over the years.
+Professor Davison gave many examples from his team’s work on gradually increasing visual SLAM capability over the years.
 However, much research must still be done to achieve true Spatial AI performance.
 A key issue is how estimation and machine learning components can be used and trained together as we continue to search for the best long-term scene representations to enable intelligent interaction.

 Andrew Davison is Professor of Robot Vision and Director of the Dyson Robotics Laboratory at Imperial College London.
 His long-term research focus is on SLAM (Simultaneous Localisation and Mapping) and its evolution towards general `Spatial AI': computer vision algorithms which enable robots and other artificial devices to map, localise within and ultimately understand and interact with the 3D spaces around them.